Skip to main content

 • Activity feed review

 Personal agents are created by a human member and run as guest agents.
 Their project access follows the owner’s current access dynamically.
 If the owner gains access to a project, the personal agent can access it; if the owner loses access, the personal agent loses it too.
-Project-scoped and personal agents can list initiatives for projects they can access, and can create or update project-linked initiatives only for projects where they have edit/admin access.
+Project-scoped and personal agents can list initiatives for projects they can access.
+Creating one requires edit/admin access to the requested project; updating an existing project-linked initiative or its execution links requires edit/admin access to every project linked to it.
 Their CLI snippets should keep the intended default project set; atoll initiative create uses that project automatically, and API callers can pass project_id or projectId.

 Key handling